overleaf/overleaf/server-ce/README.md

 There is a Vagrant and Ansible backed VM installation script for ShareLaTeX, maintained by [@palkan](https://github/palkan), available here: https://github.com/palkan/sharelatex-vagrant-ansible

+### With Docker

+An [automatic docker-based installer](https://github.com/tiagoboldt/sharelatex-docker) is available.
+It depends on docker and will build a production environment for running ShareLaTeX on any supported platform.

 Dependencies
 ------------